 Visas for Uzbekistan are required by all nationals referred to in the chart above, including transit visas.

-Tourists (other than nationals of Austria, Belgium, France, Germany, Italy, Japan, Spain, Switzerland, the UK and the USA who also do not need to submit letters of invitation as part of their visa application requirement) will normally have their visa application completed by their travel agent.
+Tourists (other than nationals of Austria, Belgium, the Czech Republic, France, Germany, Italy, Japan, Spain, Switzerland, the UK and the USA who also do not need to submit letters of invitation as part of their visa application requirement) will normally have their visa application completed by their travel agent.